robsco/youtube-dl-cgi-chrome-extension/README.md

 HowTo
 -----

-Install youtube-dl...
+Install youtube-dl on your server...

 http://rg3.github.io/youtube-dl/download.html

 Put the youtube-dl.cgi script on a webserver that can execute Perl CGI scripts.

+Note: The aim for this project was to keep everything as simple as possible, the CGI script was to have minimal dependencies, it only requires CGI.

 Modify the constant lines for the location of the youtube-dl script, and the folder to store downloaded videos.

-Sub folders are created with the datestamp.
+Sub-folders are created with the datestamp where the videos are actually downloaded to.

-Edit popup.js in the chrome-extension folder and modify the serverScript variable to point to where you setup the CGI script.
+Edit popup.js in the chrome-extension folder and modify the serverScript variable to point to your servers web address and specifically the CGI script.

-In Chrome, navigate to chrome://extensions, tick the checkbox for "Developer Mode", then click the "Load unpacked extension" button, and navigate to the chrome-extension folder in this checkout.
+In Chrome, navigate to chrome://extensions, tick the checkbox for "Developer Mode", then click the "Load unpacked extension" button, and navigate to the chrome-extension folder.

+Icon should now appear in Chrome, Opening the extension makes a call to the script and will show if anything is currently downloading on the server.